NoteFun: music and continuous modulation, a tutorial

 To hear the sound produced in this last example, click here:

 To make use of the midi controller related features of note, you can add the synthesizer specific controller number and the range in which you want to control it yourself.
-The code for the controllers that we have put in for our own synthesizer (A Yamaha MU90R) looks like this:

 You can make up any keyword your want for your specific controller.
 The syntax for add-midi-controller is